AASanusi/fshn-api/README.md

 ## Planning
 ### Plan
-- The plan for this project was to create three custom models to help with the functionalities.
-These are:
+- The plan for this project was to create custom models to help with the functionalities:
-   - Thoughts: A wall where users can share their thoughts to either promote their brand, style or on the current climate of fashion in 2023.
+   - Thoughts: A wall where users can share their thoughts to either promote their brand, style or share their thoughts on fashion in 2023.
    - Saves: Bookmark feature for users to save posts they like and would like to view later.
-   - Direct Messaging(dms): This is a private mode communication between users of the application.
+   - Direct Messaging(dms): A form of communication between users of the application.
 ### Demographics
+- For:
-- For developers who would like to build Front-end content-sharing web application to be intended for users to iteract with the application.
+   - Developers who would like to build Front-end content-sharing web application
+- Intended:
+   - For users to interact with the application.
 ## User Stories
-To aid with viewing the users stories, you can click links to [Github Issues](https://github.com/AASanusi/fashion/issues).
-You can also view the [KANBAN board](https://github.com/users/AASanusi/projects/2).
+To help with viewing the users stories, click [Github Issues](https://github.com/AASanusi/fashion/issues) and [KANBAN board](https://github.com/users/AASanusi/projects/2).
 ### Epic 1: Navigation
 1. As a user I can view user's avatars so that I can easily identify users of the application.
 2. As a user I can view a navbar from every page so that I can navigate easily between pages.